owowed/oxi/docs/CONTRIBUTING.md

 ## Labeling

 - Label `major`, `minor`, and `patch` accordingly to [Semantic Versioning](https://semver.org/).
-    - Any breaking/backward incompatible changes or removal of features must be labeled as `major`.
+    - Any breaking/backward incompatible changes or removal of features must be labeled `major`.
-    - New features that are backward compatible must be labeled as `minor`.
+    - New features that are backward compatible must be labeled `minor`.
-    - Bug fixes that are backward compatible must be labeled as `patch`.
+    - Bug fixes that are backward compatible must be labeled `patch`.

-- Label `feature`, `documentation`, and `bugfix` are only used for Pull Requests, while `feature-request` and `bug` are only used for Issues.
+- Label `feature`, `docs`, `refactor`, and `bugfix` are only used for Pull Requests, while `feature-request` and `bug` are only used for Issues.
     - Please label them accordingly.
 For example: pull request featuring `feat` commit, add the `feature` label.

 - Labeling process are mostly automated by the bot, but please re-check them to ensure the labels are correct.